 What Kids Need

 You may find your little one gravitating towards more carbohydrates than you eat—and that’s okay!
-Their growing bodies have a lot more flexibility when it comes to carbohydrate intake and they often thrive on a diet containing more whole food-based carbohydrates.
+Their growing bodies have a lot more flexibility when it comes to carbohydrate intake.
+They often thrive on a diet containing more whole food-based carbohydrates.
 So if it seems like some days they can’t get enough fruit, like my boys, they’re right on track!

 I’ll discuss more about specific macronutrients below; however, please don’t stress about counting grams or weighing/measuring food.
 That’s not necessary with kids, especially if you’re feeding them a diet rich in whole foods.
-They’re great at regulating how much they need to eat, which is really interesting to observe.
+They’re great at regulating how much they need to eat.
+This is really interesting to observe!
 You may notice your little one eating more some days and less others.
 You may notice them eating more protein on certain days and feeling satisfied with just carbs others.
-Watch, listen, and allow them to explore what feels best, just like you’d do on a Whole30, during reintroduction, and while you’re navigating your Food Freedom.
+Watch, listen, and allow them to explore what feels best.
+Meeting your child’s nutritional needs with whole foods is possible!

 Here are some daily averages, according to the National Institutes of Health.
-This is simply average recommendations and amounts may need to be adjusted to fit your child’s unique needs!
+These are simply average recommendations.
+Amounts may need to be adjusted to fit your child’s unique needs!

 Age 1-3 = 1,000-1,400

 1-3 years = 13 grams/day, 5-20% of calories